 It was a Titan I faced.
 And we were two different races.

-“Wordsmith, do you dare speak any word, these words?” came the challenge.
+“Wordsmith, do you dare speak any word, every word, these words?” came the challenge.

 “Which words?”
 I asked.